 Measuring cloud spend by matching costs to revenue-producing actions is the ultimate goal of FinOps – since it breaks down the operational silos between finance and IT.

 Traditional IT environments are typically built with excess computing capacity to accommodate peaks in demand.
 However, this requires careful balancing to prevent spending too much on something that’s rarely used.
 On the other hand, sudden peaks in demand may be so great that an on-premises environment is left unable to accommodate them, potentially resulting in major business loss.
 As such, the lack of elasticity of on-premises IT carries a high degree of risk.

 Cloud computing can eliminate overprovisioning – since you only pay for what you use.
 Amazon Elastic Cloud Compute (ECC), for example, dynamically allocates resources to each process and application to ensure there’s always enough at any given time.
 In reality, however, a lot of companies make the mistake of extending elasticity benefits when they don’t need to.
 On-demand scaling doesn’t always lead to cost savings, and neither does it necessarily lead to a satisfactory return on investment.

-Your cloud bills are priced according to the Unit of Economics that matter to your vendors, rather than those that matter to you.
+Your cloud bills are priced according to the Units of Economics that matter to your vendors rather than those that matter to you.
 While these bills identify your TCO, they provide minimal insight into your own Unit of Economics, such as how much revenue each customer, application, or feature brings to your company.

-Finout provides a single source of truth for your cloud spend to give you the means to monitor, manage, and optimize your cloud spend in minutes.
-Sign up for Finout today and start getting data-driven business decisoins
+Finout provides a single source of truth for your cloud spending to give you the means to monitor, manage, and optimize your cloud spending in minutes.
+Sign up for Finout today start making data-driven business decisions.